 Here is a list of things that can be helpful when getting started with linen closet organization:

-- Take an inventory of everything you have.
+- First thing: Take an inventory of everything you have.
 Pull everything out!
 I took everything out and laid it all out in the hall.